ryu1kn/vscode-annotator/README.md

 ## Commands

 * `Annotator: Annotate the Current File or the File Before the Commit (if on Commit Diff)`
+* `Annotator: Show Diff of Another File Changed in the Same Commit`

 ## Configurations